Tools4everBV/HelloID-Conn-SA-Full-AD-AccountUpdateDetails/INFO.md

 ## Business Benefits

-Users can update the title, department, or company without direct access to AD.
+This form can update the title, department, or company without direct access to AD.
 By controlling access to AD, security is improved.